 - Astra offers built-in style support for all the native blocks.

-You can also pair Astra with Ultimate Addons for Gutenberg for an even more flexible experience with the new block editor.
+You can also pair Astra with Spectra for an even more flexible experience with the new block editor.

 If you’ve time to use Elementor Pro to design literally every part of your site, and you’re fine with using custom CSS to fill in the gaps, Hello might be a good choice.